ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 ### e.
 Taxonomies

-We haven’t talked about this concept yet, but taxonomies are universal to CMSs.
+We haven't talked about this concept yet, but taxonomies are universal to CMSs.
 A taxonomy is basically any grouping of content.
 In WordPress it is used as tags or categories.
 Much, much more on this later.

 ### f.
 Dashboard Administration